-The additional capital raised will also allow Bio-Path to conduct a Phase I clinical trial of BP-100-1.02, which is an anti-tumor drug that treats a broad range of cancer tumors.
+If we are able to raise the entire \$10,000,000, we anticipate that such capital raised will also allow us to conduct a Phase I clinical trial of BP-100-1.02, which is an anti-tumor drug that treats a broad range of cancer tumors.
 This trial is budgeted to cost \$2,500,000 and is higher than the Phase I clinical trial for BP-100-1.01 due to expected higher hospital, patient monitoring and drug costs.
 Similar to the case with BP-100-1.01, commencement of the Phase I clinical trial of BP-100-1.02 requires that the FDA approve the IND application for BP-100-1.02.

-We have currently budgeted approximately \$3,000,000 out of the total \$11,500,000 in net proceeds to be raised for additional drug development opportunities.
+We have currently budgeted approximately \$3,000,000 out of the total \$10,000,000 in net proceeds to be raised for additional drug development opportunities.
 The balance of the funding is planned to fund patent expenses, licensing fees, pre-clinical costs to M. D. Anderson's Pharmaceutical Development Center, consulting fees and management and administration.

-We have generated approximately one full year of financial information and have not previously demonstrated that we will be able to expand our business through an increased investment in our technology and trials.
+We have generated approximately two full years of financial information and have not previously demonstrated that we will be able to expand our business through an increased investment in our technology and trials.
 We cannot guarantee that plans as described in this report will be successful.
 Our business is subject to risks inherent in growing an enterprise, including limited capital resources and possible rejection of our new products and/or sales methods.
 If financing is not available on satisfactory terms, we may be unable to continue expanding our operations.
 Equity financing will result in a dilution to existing shareholders.